leon-vv/design-project/Readme.md

 ### Structure

 Files in this repository are grouped by task number.
 The deliverables that correspond to the task numbers can be found in the [project schedule](http://liacs.leidenuniv.nl/~stefanovtp/courses/DITE/project/Design_Project_DITE.pdf).
+Every major component has it's own testbench.
+These testbenches are standalone files with names ending on '-tb.vhd'.

+### ISE environment

+The repository contains a DITEProject.xise file.
+This file can be opened in the Xilinx ISE.
+To do this, simply use 'File -> Open Project' and select the supplied DITEProject.xise file.

 ### Simulating the components